blckbx/NodeTools/README.md

 - [anchor_check.sh](/anchor_check.sh): This script shows all your channel peers anchor commit fee-rate in ascending order.
 Indicating high risk, once you identify a small commitment fee in high-mempool fee environment.
 Your force-close fee won't be enough and you'll run into a CPFP for your commitment tx to get into the next 2 blocks.
 Mitigation might be to lower traffic with high fees and minimize rebalancing.

 ___________________________________
-🏆 Credits to feelancer21, M1CH43LV, RocketNodeLN, ziggie1984 et al.
+🏆 Credits to feelancer21, M1CH43LV, RocketNodeLN, ziggie1984, TrezorHannes et al.